kurabito/Bell/README.md

+# Bell
-# Bell - a program to test features of Q#.
+A program to test features of Q#.